straumat/loose-touch/docs/guide_developer_openid.md

 ```

-, user information will be retrieved and a loose-touch token will be returned.
+, account information will be retrieved and a loose-touch token will be returned.

 ### How to get the refresh token.
 A google token expires after one hour.
 To get a new valid token, we must get from Google a refresh token for the application.